-To earn ACRP Certification, professionals are expected to have proficiency in six (6) core knowledge areas found below and detailed further in the Detailed Content Outline (DCO) for their respective exam:
+To earn CCRC® Certification, professionals are expected to have proficiency in six (6) core knowledge areas found below and detailed further in the Detailed Content Outline (DCO) for their respective exam:

-Each question on the exam is based on this outline; therefore, one should study this outline and especially consider the underlying knowledge, skills, and abilities needed to perform as a CRA, CRC, or PI, to prepare for the exam.
+Each question on the exam is based on this outline; therefore, one should study this outline and especially consider the underlying knowledge, skills, and abilities needed to perform as a CRC to prepare for the exam.

 The exam is referenced to the International Conference on Harmonization (ICH) Guidelines.
 Other than the ICH Guidelines, no other regulatory framework is tested.
 The exam does not cover country-specific (FDA, EMA, etc.) regulations.

 The exam does not test how you or your employer carries out those duties.
 The exam tests your knowledge and application of that knowledge, which is required to perform in your role safely and effectively.
 The following are the only references for which the ACRP Certification exam content can be supported:

 - Definitions and Standards for Expedited Reporting E2A

 - Clinical Trials in Pediatric Population E11, and

 Also available at the official webpages for the ICH Guidelines and the Declaration of Helsinki.